ufukty/dim/README.md

 -   [ ] Option to leave the inner-area of `start` and `end` matching texts without dimming: `leaveBetween`
 -   [ ] Context like usage with multiline rule property `subRules`

+## Known issues

+- Dim rules might not be applied properly when working with TypeScript files.
+[See issue details and leave feedback](https://github.com/ufukty/dim/issues/3)

 ## Contribution

 -   Issues and PRs => https://github.com/ufukty/dim